ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Add an SSH key
 {: #add-ssh-key-cli}

-Add your public SSH key to your IBM Cloud acccount.
-This key is speciified when you create the instance, and it's needed later to log into the instance.
+Add your public SSH key to your {{site.data.keyword.cloud_notm}} account.
+This key is specified when you create the instance, and it's needed later to log in to the instance.
 You can use one key to provision multiple instances.

 To see the available keys in your IBM Cloud account, run this command: